 Finally, what is growing in demand is exterior space.
 Homes with multiple decks and large yards are becoming increasingly popular post-pandemic.
 The indoor and outdoor living combination is one of the reasons why places like Hawaii are so ideal.

 I’m curious to know the psychology behind why people buy mega-mansions.
 Is it just because they can?
 One friend in high school owned a 12,000 square foot house with an indoor heated pool in Langley, Virginia.
 A couple decades later, he told me the house was the main reason why his family had to file for bankruptcy.

 Having a mansion with a ton of land to run around on would be really nice.
 I’d love to have a water park, a playground, a tennis court, a basketball court, a lake, a paintball field, and a helicopter pad area.
 But other than that, what else does one need?

-With a family of four or five, my limit is a five-bedroom, five-bathroom home across 5,000 interior square feet and 1 acre plot of land.
-I’m sure I could get used to a larger home, but even if I had the money, I’m not sure I want one.
+With a family of four, my limit is a five-bedroom, five-bathroom home.
+Ideally, it has about 5,000 interior square feet and one acre plot of land.
+I’m sure I could get used to a larger home.
+However, even if I had the money, I’m not sure I want one.

 Invest In Real Estate To Earn More Passive Income

 Stocks are very volatile compared to real estate.
 Therefore, if you want to dampen volatility, diversify your investments, earn more passive income, and build wealth at the same time, invest in real estate.
 Real estate is my favorite asset class to build wealth.

 The combination of rising rents and rising capital values is a very powerful wealth-builder.
 By the time I was 30, I had bought two properties in San Francisco and one property in Lake Tahoe.
 These properties now generate a significant amount of mostly passive income.